-Every person affected by the processing of personal data has the right granted by the European directive and regulation giver to revoke consent to the processing of personal data at any time.
+Every person affected by the processing of personal data has the right granted by the European Directive and Regulation to revoke consent to the processing of personal data at any time.

-If the data subject wishes to assert their right to revoke consent, they can contact an employee of the data controller at any time.
+If the data subject wishes to assert their right to revoke consent, he or she can contact an employee of the data controller at any time.

 9. Data protection in applications and in the application process

-The person responsible for processing collects and processes the personal data of applicants for the purpose of handling the application process.
+The controller collects and processes the personal data of applicants for the purpose of handling the application process.
 The processing can also take place electronically.
-This is particularly the case if an applicant sends the relevant application documents electronically, for example by email or via a web form on the website, to the person responsible for processing.
-If the person responsible for processing concludes an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
-If the person responsible for processing does not conclude an employment contract with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that deletion does not conflict with any other legitimate interests of the person responsible for processing.
+This is particularly the case if an applicant sends the relevant application documents electronically, for example by email or via a web form on the website, to the controller.
+If the controller concludes an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
+If the controller does not conclude an employment contract with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that deletion does not conflict with any other legitimate interests of the controller.
 Another legitimate interest in this sense is, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).

 10. Data protection regulations for the application and use of Google Analytics (with anonymization function)

-The person responsible for processing has integrated the Google Analytics component (with anonymization function) on this website.
+The controller has integrated the Google Analytics component (with anonymization function) on this website.
 Google Analytics is a web analysis service.
-Web analysis is the collection, collection and evaluation of data on the behavior of visitors to websites.
-A web analysis service collects, among other things, data about the website from which a person concerned came to a website (so-called referrer), which subpages of the website were accessed or how often and for how long a subpage was viewed.
+Web analysis is the collection, compilation and evaluation of data on the behavior of visitors to websites.
+A web analysis service collects, among other things, data about the website from which a data subject has accessed a website (so-called referrer), which subpages of the website have been accessed or how often and for how long a subpage has been viewed.
 A web analysis is mainly used to optimize a website and for the cost-benefit analysis of internet advertising.

 The operating company of the Google Analytics component is Google Inc., 1600 Amphitheater Pkwy, Mountain View, CA 94043-1351, USA.

-The person responsible for processing uses the addition “_gat._anonymizeIp” for the web analysis via Google Analytics.
-By means of this addition, the IP address of the Internet connection of the data subject is shortened and anonymized by Google if our Internet pages are accessed from a member state of the European Union or from another state party to the Agreement on the European Economic Area.
+The controller uses the addition “_gat._anonymizeIp” for the web analysis via Google Analytics.
+By means of this addition, the IP address of the Internet connection of the data subject is shortened and anonymized by Google if our internet pages are accessed from a member state of the European Union or from another state party to the Agreement on the European Economic Area.

 The purpose of the Google Analytics component is to analyze visitor flows on our website.
 Google uses the data and information obtained, among other things, to evaluate the use of our website, to compile online reports for us that show the activities on our website, and to provide other services related to the use of our website.

 Google Analytics places a cookie on the information technology system of the data subject.
 What cookies are has already been explained above.
 By setting the cookie, Google is enabled to analyze the use of our website.
-Each time one of the individual pages of this website is called up, which is operated by the person responsible for processing and on which a Google Analytics component has been integrated, the Internet browser on the information technology system of the person concerned is automatically activated by the respective Google Analytics component to transmit data to Google for online analysis.
-As part of this technical process, Google obtains knowledge of personal data, such as the IP address of the person concerned, which Google uses, among other things, to trace the origin of visitors and clicks and subsequently to enable commission statements.
+By each call of one of the individual pages of this website, which is operated by the controller and on which a Google Analytics component has been integrated, the internet browser on the information technology system of the data subject is automatically activated by the respective Google Analytics component to transmit data to Google for online analysis.
+As part of this technical process, Google obtains knowledge of personal data, such as the IP address of the data subject, which Google uses, among other things, to trace the origin of visitors and clicks and subsequently to enable commission statements.

-The cookie is used to store personal information, such as access time, the location from which access was made and the frequency of visits to our website by the person concerned.
-Each time you visit our website, this personal data, including the IP address of the Internet connection used by the person concerned, is transmitted to Google in the United States of America.
+The cookie is used to store personal information, such as access time, the location from which access was made and the frequency of visits to our website by the data subject.
+Each time our internet pages are visited, this personal data, including the IP address of the Internet connection used by the data subject, is transmitted to Google in the United States of America.
 This personal data is stored by Google in the United States of America.
 Google may pass on this personal data collected via the technical process to third parties.

-The person concerned can prevent the setting of cookies by our website, as already described above, at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
-Such a setting of the Internet browser used would also prevent Google from setting a cookie on the information technology system of the person concerned.
-In addition, a cookie already set by Google Analytics can be deleted at any time via the Internet browser or other software programs.
+The data subject can prevent the setting of cookies by our website, as already described above, at any time by means of a corresponding setting in the internet browser used and thus permanently object to the setting of cookies.
+Such a setting of the internet browser used would also prevent Google from setting a cookie on the information technology system of the data subject.
+In addition, a cookie already set by Google Analytics can be deleted at any time via the internet browser or other software programs.